-The fabled Yoga Sutras of Patanjali dictates about eight limbs of yoga, every one of them provides guidance to an individual how to live a purposeful as well as meaningful life.
+The fabled Yoga Sutras of Patanjali dictates about 8 limbs of yoga, every one of them provides guidance to an individual on how to live a purposeful as well as a meaningful life.
 It is up to the person to learn each of them and to incorporate them into his practice.

 So how does one can attain this moksha or freedom through yoga?
 Does it mean that a person needs to spend a lot of fortune to attain it?
 Can one achieve it by simply touching the toes?
 Well, this is not the case.

-As per Yoga Sutras of Patanjali, there is the eight-fold path which leads to freedom as known as “Ashtanga Yoga” System or popularly called “8 Limbs of Yoga”.
+As per Yoga Sutras of Patanjali, there is an eight-fold path that leads to freedom as known as “Ashtanga Yoga” System or popularly called 8 Limbs of Yoga.
 The word “ashta” means eight in Sanskrit while “anga” means “limb”.

 The first limb is Yama which refers to disciplines, vows or practices which are primarily concerned with the surroundings and environment around us along with our interaction with it.
 While yoga practice can indeed increase the physical flexibility and strength as well as aid in calming down the mind, it is of no use if we are still feeling rigid, weak and completely stressed-out in our daily life.

 There are five Yamas which are Ahimsa which means non-violence, Satya meaning truthfulness, Asteya which is non-stealing, Brahmacharya which means right use of energy as and the last one is Aparigraha which means non-greed or non-hoarding.

 Yoga is a practice of transformation of our self and benefit every aspect of our lives, not just spending and exercising for 60 minutes on a rubber mat.
 If we can learn various things such as to be kind and truthful as well as use our energy in worthy pursuits, we will not only avail benefits for ourselves with these practices but also for everyone and everything around us too.